x/Game-Development-in-Javascript-Tutorial/part-two.md

 };
 ```

-Lets preface this with something.
+Let's preface this with something.
 Real game collision detection is hard.
 We have a huge advantage in our pong game:
 1. There are only two axis.
 2. Everything is a rectangle.
 3. We don't have enough elements that looping through all of them is a problem.